Three offers Pay As You Go ‘Data Packs’ with inclusive roaming in 71 destinations, 5G coverage, and Three+ rewards.

 If you’re switching to Three’s Pay As You Go service, it’s a straightforward process to keep your current phone number.

 To start off, order your new Pay As You Go SIM card from Three’s website.
-Once you’ve done that, you can request a PAC Code from your current network.
+Once you’ve done that, you can get a PAC Code from your current network.
 This is available through your mobile network’s website or app, or by texting PAC to 65075.
-Your PAC Code will authorise the transfer of your phone number to Three.

-Once your Pay As You Go SIM card has arrived from Three, you’ll be able to fill out this form on their website.
-Once you’ve done that, your phone number transfer will be scheduled (normally for the next working day).
+When your new Pay As You Go SIM card arrives from Three, you’ll be able to fill out this form on their website.
+Once you’ve done that, your phone number transfer will be scheduled, normally for the next working day.

-For step-by-step instructions on how to transfer a phone number to Three, please select your current mobile network from the drop-down menu below:
+For step-by-step instructions on how to transfer your phone number to Three, please select your current mobile network from the drop-down menu below:

 More Information